Beginner

 Tested Platforms

-Iron Spring PL/I is tested on:
+Iron Spring PL/I is reported to work on:

 • Ubuntu 24.04 (Noble Numbat) - Officially tested

-• Ubuntu 22.04 (Jammy Jellyfish) - Works
+• Ubuntu 22.04 (Jammy Jellyfish) - Reportedly works

-• Debian 12 - Works
+• Debian 12 - Reportedly works

 Program Structure Variations